-- \ participatory mapping and modelling: people's mapping, drawing and colouring on the ground with sticks, seeds, powders etc etc or on paper, to make social, health or demographic maps (of the residential village), resource maps of village lands or of forests, maps of fields, farms, home gardens, topic maps (for water, soils, trees etc etc), service and opportunity maps, etc; making 3-D models of watersheds etc. These methods have been one of the most popular "discoveries" and can be combined with or lead into wealth or wellbeing ranking, watershed planning, health action planning etc. Census mapping can use seeds for people, cards for households... - \ local analysis of secondary sources: For example, participatory analysis of aerial photographs (often best at 1:5000) to identify soil types, land conditions, land tenure etc; also satellite imagery - \ estimates, comparisons and counting: often using local measures, judgements and materials such as seeds, pellets, fruits, stones or sticks as counters or measures, sometimes combined with participatory maps and models - \ transect walks systematically walking with key informants through an area, observing, asking, listening, discussing, identifying different zones, local technologies, introduced technologies, seeking problems, solutions, opportunities, and mapping and/or diagramming resources and findings.
-Transects now take many forms vertical, loop, along a watercourse, combing, sometimes even (in the Philippines) the sea-bottom. - \ time lines and trend and change analysis: chronologies of events, listing major remembered local events with approximate dates; people's accounts of the past, of how customs, practices and things close to them have changed; ethno-biographies local histories of a crop, an animal, a tree, a pest, a weed...; diagrams and maps showing ecological histories, changes in land use and cropping patterns, population, migration, fuels used, education, health, credit, the roles of women and men...; and the causes of changes and trends, in a participatory mode often with estimation of relative magnitudes - \ seasonal calendars distribution of days of rain, amount of rain or soil moisture, crops, agricultural labour, non-agricultural labour, diet, food consumption, sickness, prices, animal fodder, fuel, migration, income, expenditure, debt etc etc - \ daily time use analysis: indicating relative amounts of time, degrees of drudgery etc of activities, sometimes indicating seasonal variations - \ institutional or "chapati"/Venn diagramming: identifying individuals and institutions important in and for a community or group, or within an organisation, and their relationships - \ linkage diagrams: of flows, connections and causality.
-This has been used for marketing, nutrient flows on farms, migration, social contacts, impacts of interventions and trends etc - \ wellbeing grouping (or wealth ranking) grouping or ranking households according to wellbeing or wealth, including those considered poorest or worst off.
-A good lead into discussions of the livelihoods of the poor and how they cope - \ matrix scoring and ranking, especially using matrices and seeds to compare through scoring, for example different trees, or soils, or methods of soil and water conservation, varieties of a crop or animal, fields on a farm, fish, weeds, conditions at different times, and to express preferences
+- participatory mapping and modelling: people's mapping, drawing and colouring on the ground with sticks, seeds, powders etc etc or on paper, to make social, health or demographic maps (of the residential village), resource maps or 3-D models of village lands or of forests, maps of fields, farms, home gardens, topic maps (for water, soils, trees etc etc), mobility, service and opportunity maps, etc..
+These methods are often popular.
+They can be combined with or lead into wealth or wellbeing ranking, watershed planning, health action planning etc. Census mapping can use seeds for people, cards for households... - local analysis of secondary sources: For example, participatory analysis of aerial photographs (often best at 1:5000) to identify, share knowledge of, and analyse soil types, land conditions, land tenure etc; also satellite imagery. - estimates, comparisons and counting: often using local measures, judgements and materials such as seeds, pellets, fruits, stones or sticks as counters or measures, sometimes combined with participatory maps and models - seasonal calendars distribution of days of rain, amount of rain or soil moisture, crops, agricultural labour, non-agricultural labour, diet, food consumption, sickness, prices, animal fodder, fuel, migration, income, expenditure, debt etc etc - daily time use analysis: indicating relative amounts of time, degrees of drudgery etc of activities, sometimes indicating seasonal variations - institutional or "chapati"/Venn diagramming: identifying individuals and institutions important in and for a community or group, or within an organisation, and their relationships - linkage diagrams: of flows, connections and causality.
+This has been used for marketing, nutrient flows on farms, migration, social contacts, impacts of interventions and trends, causes of hunger, causes of violence etc - wellbeing grouping (or wealth ranking) grouping or ranking households according to wellbeing, including those considered poorest or worst off.
+A good lead into discussions of the livelihoods of the poor and how they cope, and widely used for the selection of poor and deprived households with whom to work - matrix scoring and ranking, especially using matrices and seeds to compare through scoring, for example different trees, or soils, or methods of soil and water conservation, varieties of a crop or animal, fields on a farm, fish, weeds, conditions at different times, and to express preferences